 For example, a breakfast cereal may have a "low in sugar

 " decal in a prominent position on the front of the package, but check the nutrition fact label and ingredient list and you may find that the product contains high levels of sodium,

 : both of which are nutrients that should be limited.

 Is this yogurt healthy?

-To make healthy food selection even more challenging you need to be able to assess what the serving size, gram amounts of nutrients, and percent daily value mean to you in terms of your daily nutrient requirement.
+Assessing the serving size, gram amounts of nutrients, and percent daily value in terms of your daily nutrient requirement maybe even more challenging.